balilingjelo/Laboratory-Work-3-Activity-Building-a-Custom-Image-Classifier-with-TensorFlow-Using-Personal-Image-/README.md

 # "Student Reflection & Explanation"
 # 1. Dataset Preparation
-* How did you organize your dataset in Google Drive?
+○ How did you organize your dataset in Google Drive?

 The image dataset was structured within Google Drive with a main folder labeled “ImageDataset.”
 Under the main folder, subfolders were created to correspond to each class label of the plant species category.
 The name of the subfolder acted as the label for the respective plant species.

-* Why is folder structure important for TensorFlow image loading?
+○ Why is folder structure important for TensorFlow image loading?

 It is important because it helps TensorFlow automatically identify and label images based on folder names.
 Each folder represents one class, making the dataset organized and easier to process during training.
 It also prevents loading errors and ensures the model learns correctly from each category

 # 2. Model Training
 ○ What is the role of convolutional layers in image classification?

+Convolutional layers are a key part of image classification in TensorFlow because they detect important visual features from images automatically.
+It's extract important features from an image so the model can identify what the image contains.